Huddersfield Giants: 2018–2024: Woolford out, Watson failure

 Huddersfield would finish the 2022 Super League season in third place on the table.
 In the elimination play off, Huddersfield suffered a shock 28–0 loss against Salford which ended their season. but hopes were high that the Watson effect was finally taking over.

 Hopes for the 2023 Season were high following a decent 2022 but the team struggled to replicate their form and their playing style from 2022, following consecutive nillings, Huddersfield were dumped out of the cup at the first attempt by Watson's old club, Salford, 4 heavy defeats followed putting pressure on Watson, who was required to get positive results and who the club had high hopes for, instead the Giants found themselves in 10th place and with their season petering out disappointingly, unrest about Watson's methods were starting to grow.
 Huddersfield had a difficult campaign finishing ninth on the table and missing the playoffs.

 In the 2024 Super League season, Huddersfield had a decent start, winning seven of their first ten games but the season would soon mirror the previous year, Watson was now under serious pressure, with his methods, performance and results scrutinised, following a run of one win in nine games, including a humiliating 46–10 pasting by Warrington in a cup semi final and with crowds dwindling rapidly, Watson was relieved of his duties following another (0–48) defeat at Warrington.
 Luke Robinson was once again given the interim head coach role but the damage was done with the club once again finishing 9th on the table.

 2025–present

 It was announced in September 2024 that Luke Robinson had been appointed head coach on a three-year deal.

 Huddersfield started the 2025 Super League season poorly as they lost their opening nine games.
 In round 10, the club managed to earn their first victory over the season, defeating Hull F.C.
 12–10 at Magic Weekend.

-Huddersfield would eventually finish the 2025 Super League season in 10th place on the table.
+Huddersfield would eventually finish the 2025 Super League season in 10th place on the table..
+In July 2026, longstanding owner and chairman Ken Davy stood down amidst ongoing changes within the clubs' hierarchy, director for change Ralph Rimmer became the clubs Executive Chairman with immediate effect, it ended Davy's 30 year reign as both owner and chair of the club as he handed all executive power to Rimmer although Davy will remain as the Giants owner and major financial backer.

+On 8 August 2026, it was announced that Huddersfield would be relocating all their home games to Dewsbury's Flair Stadium ahead of the 2027 season.